surniaulula/wpsso-strip-schema-microdata/readme.txt

 Tested Up To: 5.2.2
 Stable Tag: 2.0.0

-WPSSO Core add-on to remove outdated / incomplete Schema Microdata to use Google's preferred Schema JSON-LD for SEO Rich Results.
+Remove outdated Schema microdata from theme templates to use Schema JSON-LD for better Google SEO Rich Results.

 == Description ==